English Civil War: Local grievances

 In the summer of 1642, these national troubles helped to polarise opinion, ending indecision about which side to support or what action to take.
 Opposition to Charles also arose from many local grievances.
 For example, imposed drainage schemes in The Fens disrupted the livelihood of thousands after the King awarded a number of drainage contracts.
 Many saw the King as indifferent to public welfare, and this played a role in bringing much of eastern England into the Parliamentarian camp.
-This sentiment brought with it such people as the Earl of Manchester and Oliver Cromwell, each a notable wartime adversary of the King.
-Conversely, one of the leading drainage contractors, the Earl of Lindsey, was to die fighting for the King at the Battle of Edgehill.
+This sentiment brought with it such people as the Edward Montagu, Earl of Manchester and Oliver Cromwell, each a notable wartime adversary of the King.
+Conversely, one of the leading drainage contractors, the Robert Bertie, Earl of Lindsey, was to die fighting for the King at the Battle of Edgehill.

 First English Civil War (1642–1646)

 In early January 1642, a few days after failing to capture five members of the House of Commons, Charles feared for the safety of his family and retinue and left the London area for the north country.

 Further frequent negotiations by letter between the King and the Long Parliament, through to early summer, proved fruitless.
-On 1 June 1642 the English Lords and Commons approved a list of proposals known as the Nineteen Propositions.
+On 1 June the English Lords and Commons approved a list of proposals known as the Nineteen Propositions.
 In these demands, the Parliament sought a larger share of power in the governance of the kingdom.
 Before the end of the month the King rejected the Propositions.

-As the summer progressed, cities and towns declared their sympathies for one faction or the other: for example, the garrison of Portsmouth commanded by Sir George Goring declared for the King, but when Charles tried to acquire arms from Kingston upon Hull, the weaponry depository used in the previous Scottish campaigns, Sir John Hotham, the military governor appointed by Parliament in January, refused to let Charles enter the town, and when Charles returned with more men later, Hotham drove them off.
+As the summer progressed, cities and towns declared their sympathies for one faction or the other: for example, the garrison of Portsmouth commanded by George Goring declared for the King, but when Charles tried to acquire arms from Kingston upon Hull, the weaponry depository used in the previous Scottish campaigns, John Hotham, the military governor appointed by Parliament in January, refused to let Charles enter the town, and when Charles returned with more men later, Hotham drove them off.
 Charles issued a warrant for Hotham's arrest as a traitor but was powerless to enforce it.
 Throughout the summer, tensions rose and there was brawling in several places, the first death from the conflict taking place in Manchester.